multatronic/puppetbox/README.md

 * Dropbox (just downloads the installer for now)
 * VLC
 * Sublime text 3
+* Some custom commands:
+  * Haste (type haste [file] in the CLI to post the contents of a file to hastebin)

 It has been tested with a Ubuntu trusty64 box.